TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Documentation/Index.rst

 OpenOffice manual
 """""""""""""""""

 The OpenOffice SXW format used to be the official documentation format for TYPO3.
-This format is not recommended anymore.
+**Use of this format is highly discouraged since support on docs.typo3.org is about to be dropped.**
 Please use the tools mentioned above to convert your existing SXW file into a Sphinx project instead.

 - `OpenOffice example manual <http://typo3.org/extensions/repository/view/doc_template>`_ in the TYPO3 extension repository.